 CAN I WITHDRAW FROM THE CONTRACT?

 If you sign a contract you have a 14-day cooling-off period during which you can withdraw.
 This period runs from the date the contract is concluded or the date you receive a copy of the contract, whichever is later.
 The contract must be in writing, in English (and may also be written in another language) and include certain information, such as your right to withdraw from the contract.
 If the trader does not comply with the requirement to provide the standard withdrawal form or the key information, the withdrawal period can be extended.
-You should give written notice of withdrawal to the trader.
+You should give written notice of withdrawal to the trader within the withdrawal period.
 You can use the form included in the contract for this, although you do not have to.
 You are not responsible for any costs or charges if you decide to withdraw.

 Any credit agreement you signed to finance the purchase of the product is automatically terminated when you withdraw.